 A new blank model is opened.
-The model is created in your project default toolbox.
+The model is created in your project's default toolbox.
 You can resize, dock, or tile the model view in any position, as you would a map.

-Models work with data, feeding the output of one geoprocessing tool into another tool as input.
+Models work with data, with the output of one geoprocessing tool being used as input to another tool.
 You can start building your model by first adding the data you want to process.

 - To add data to your model, drag layers from the map Contents and datasets from Project into the model.

 The layers and datasets are added to the model and display as input data variables.